marcbakry/AnalyticalScattering/doc/source/installation.rst

 Requirements
 ++++++++++++

+First of all, one needs to have the `castor <http://leprojetcastor.gitlab.labos.polytechnique.fr/castor>`_ project installed.

 ``AnalyticalScattering`` may, or may not use an external library.
 If you use a **fully** ``c++-17`` **-compliant compiler** (more precisely, the ``<cmath>`` Bessel-function-related part of the ``c++-17`` standard), then you should define ``CXX17_COMPLIANT`` (by passing the ``-DCXX17_COMPLIANT`` option to the compiler see below). **For your information, the** ``g++`` **compiler (which is an alias for** ``clang`` **) from the developer tools in MacOS is NOT compliant**.
 The typical compiler command is (assuming the compiler is ``g++`` and the main is ``overview.cpp``)

 .. code:: text